-Del Norte County Probation uses an electronic case management system (CMS) provided by the vendor AutoMon.

-All law enforcement partners through Del Norte Sheriff's Dispatch have the ability to access, in real time, a limited version of the CMS which indicates specific demographic information for youth as well as terms and conditions of supervision.
+Del Norte County Probation currently uses an electronic case management system (CMS) provided by the vendor AutoMon.
+All law enforcement partners through Del Norte Sheriffs Dispatch have the ability to access, in real time, a limited version of the CMS which indicates specific demographic information for youth as well as terms and conditions of supervision.
+In the coming year both the Probation Department and the Superior Court are transitioning to new CMS systems; as implementation occurs steps will be taken to ensure continued data and information sharing with the new systems.